3 June 2016

 Your shoes should be black and most importantly, clean.
 Your socks should match your suit trousers but only if you can find the exact same shade of navy or charcoal.
 Otherwise, it’s a better idea to opt for black.

-Be clean shaven, but if you can’t bear to part with your moustache or beard, make sure it is well-trimmed.
+Be clean-shaven, but if you can’t bear to part with your moustache or beard, make sure it is well-trimmed.
 Any facial piercings should be removed and tattoos covered – and don’t go overboard with the aftershave!

 Most importantly, try to relax.
 The reason you have been invited for an interview is because someone recognised your talent and believes your skills may be what their company needs to take them to the next level.

 What’s more, you have the chance to take advantage of our exclusive offer where every suit purchase includes a free shirt and tie of your choice.
-That in itself should be enough to boost your confidence and remind you to smile.
+That should be enough to boost your confidence and remind you to smile.
 Good luck!